-- Stop for a snack and nurse in a corner of the restaurant.
+- Stop for a snack yourself and nurse in a corner of the restaurant.

-- Nursing in church is a real hurdle for some women.
-But in many church buildings, you’ll have more privacy and fewer comments from passersby if you nurse in a pew during the worship service rather than in the women’s restroom or even the nursery.
-If you breastfeed the baby before he starts to cry, most people won’t know what you’re doing.
+- Nursing in church can be a real hurdle for some women.
+But in many church buildings, you’ll often have more privacy and fewer comments from passersby if you nurse in a pew during the worship service rather than a hallway or even the nursery.
+If you breastfeed the baby before he starts to cry, most people won’t even know what you’re doing.

-- Many public places are providing areas especially for mothers to nurse their babies.
+- Many public places are now providing areas for mothers to nurse their babies.
 Look for these, use them, and if you get a chance, write a note of appreciation.
-But don’t feel that you have to hide in a special nursing mothers’ facility when you visit that major theme park.
-It’s often much more convenient just to breastfeed wherever
+But don’t feel that you must hide in a special nursing mothers’ facility when you visit that major theme park.
+It’s often much more convenient just to breastfeed wherever.

-- Many states have passed special laws affirming a woman’s right to breastfeed her baby in public places, without fear of someone citing local ordinances about “indecent exposure” or other such nonsense.
-There’s also a federal law http://www.house.gov/maloney/breast.htm) to this effect, about breastfeeding on federal property While occasionally, mothers breastfeeding in restaurants, stores or at the public pool have sparked local controversies, no one has ever gotten into trouble with the law for breastfeeding in a public place.
+- Most if not all states have passed special laws affirming a woman’s right to breastfeed her baby in public places without fear of someone citing local ordinances about “indecent exposure” or other such nonsense.
+There’s also a federal law to this effect, about breastfeeding on federal property.
+While occasionally, mothers breastfeeding in restaurants, stores or at the public pool have sparked local controversies, no one has ever gotten into trouble with the law for breastfeeding in a public place.
 Breastfeeding in public never has been against the law.

 - Thousands and thousands of mothers in the U.S. nurse their babies every day at the mall, the park, or the pool and other people either don’t notice, don’t care, or smile approvingly.
 Millions more mothers around the world think nothing of nursing wherever they may be.
-Chances are, no one will ever hassle you about nursing in public (at least no strangers– friends and family are another issue).
+Chances are, no one will ever hassle you about nursing in public.
 If someone does express disapproval, be polite, be firm–but there’s no need to run and hide or even apologize.
-This is the 21st century after all, and you’re giving your baby the most technologically advanced nutrition available!
+This is the 21st century after all, and you’re giving your baby the most advanced nutrition available!

-- For some mothers, the biggest obstacle to nursing in public is their own mindset: “Nursing in public may be fine for someone else, but it’s just not me.”
+- For some mothers, the biggest obstacle to breastfeeding in public is their own mindset: “Nursing in public may be fine for someone else, but it’s just not me.”
 You may not feel instantly comfortable nursing your baby anywhere and everywhere, but start small and give it a try.
-Once you’ve experienced the freedom of being able to grab a few diapers and go, you may decide that when it comes to convenience, breastfeeding is the original fast food, a meal “to go” on a moment’s notice.
+Once you’ve experienced the freedom of being able to just grab a few diapers and go, you may decide that when it comes to convenience, breastfeeding is the original fast food, a meal “to-go” on a moment’s notice.

 - Sometimes people who are not accustomed to being around nursing babies simply don’t know where to look while baby has his dinner.
-You can help them out by maintaining eye contact with this other person while your baby is latching on.
-That will help observers focus on your face and avoid looking at your breast, which will probably help them feel more comfortable.
+You can help them out by maintaining eye contact during conversation with this other person.
+That will help observers focus on your face and avoid looking at your nursing (possibly noisy) baby.
 A brief positive comment about your breastfed baby will also help people who are new to the world of babies feel more at ease.

-- Many mothers find it easier to nurse around strangers than around certain friends or members of their extended family.
-What do you do if your father-in-law leaves the living room while you nurse?
-Or if your husband doesn’t want you nursing your baby in front of his softball buddies?
+- Many mothers actually find it easier to nurse around strangers than around embarrassed friends or members of their extended family.
+What do you do if your father-in-law enters the living room while you nurse?
+Or if your husband is uneasy about you nursing your baby in front of his softball buddies?
 A lot depends on the relationships, but in many cases, it just takes time for people who are unfamiliar with breastfeeding to feel comfortable about it.
+A brief comment such as “Well I guess it’s time for Baby to eat!” said with a chuckle can go a long way to dispel any tension or awkward silence in the room.
+This sets the tone quickly to “hey guys this is no big deal!” and can be a polite way to help those unfamiliar with nursing feel at ease to continue on with conversation.
 Eventually, people who care about you and your baby will take their cue from you.
 If you’re comfortable nursing in front of the television during the World Series, surrounded by friends old and new, these friends will soon learn to be comfortable too.

 - When you first venture out into public with your baby, bring along a friend.
 A more experienced nursing mother can supply the confidence you need.
 So can a supportive husband.
 And smile proudly.
 You’re doing the best for your baby.